 Compared to lavalier and condenser mics, the dynamic mic is less sensitive in picking ambient sound, which works well in an environment without acoustic treatment.
 Audio pick-up distance needs to be close to the mic.

-I’ll be publishing a review article of the ATR2500x-USB cardioid condenser microphone soon, but both microphones behave differently.
+I have published a review article of the ATR2500x-USB cardioid condenser microphone, and both microphones behave differently.
 There is a tendency to think that condenser mics are better, and they are definitely more sensitive.
 However, it can also work against you if you are using it in an acoustically poor environment as it will pick up background noise a lot more.
 I find the ATR2100x-USB easier to use for recording voices, while the ATR2500x-USB is better at recording all types of sounds with wider dynamic range but it needs an additional step of post-processing to achieve the quality.
 Also, note that the ATR2500x-USB does not have XLR connector, so it’s a pure digital mic.

 If you need a versatile dynamic microphone that lets you work with both the traditional XLR way and the new-gen digital workflow, then the Audio-Technica ATR2100x-USB is an excellent choice.
 It looks professional, captures high-quality audio, is so affordable, and you don’t need to spend additional money on cable accessories.